oakenclast/vsscrollbar/README.md

 AngularJS directive which implements the virtual scroll, filtering of the items and the customizable scrollbar

 ### 1. virtual scroll
-* good performance even millions of the items in the list
+* good performance even with millions of items in the list
 * only visible items are rendered in the browser

 ### 2. filtering
-* if scrollbar items are array of strings - filtering by string value
+* if scrollbar items are an array of strings - filtering by string value
-* if scrollbar items are array of objects - filtering by string from all properties of the object
+* if scrollbar items are an array of objects - filtering by string from all properties of the object

 ### 3. customizable scrollbar
 * custom scrollbar is used instead of native scrollbar of the browser
-* scrollbar can be easily customised using the CSS
+* scrollbar can be easily customised using CSS
-* scrollbar is looking similar in all browsers
+* scrollbar looks similar in all browsers

 ## Usage